-But nobody wants their property value to fall, so any solution that would cause that to happen is considered politically impossible.14
+But nobody wants their property value to fall, so any solution that would cause that to happen is considered politically impossible.7

 Which takes us back to the beginning of this logical loop…

-The fundamental problem with the housing market is that currently nobody believes that prices will fall.
+The fundamental problem with the housing market is that currently nobody believes that prices will fall in the long term.

 The issue is not that capital gains are tax free.
 It’s that everybody believes that capital gains on property are almost certain.

-Okay, maybe you inherited your startup shares or won them in a late-night poker game, but even in those contrived cases somebody bought them in order to be able to gift them to you! ↩︎
+Maybe we inherited startup shares or won them in a late-night poker game, but even in those contrived cases somebody bought them before gifting them to us. ↩︎

-The mechanics of this, if you’re really interested, typically involve options that have a very low (i.e. nominal) strike price and a long-dated expiry (i.e. 10 years), so once options have vested employees can just sit on them until there is a transaction and then exercise them and sell them immediately.
-The tax bill in this case is on the difference between the strike amount and the sale price, which can be … substantial.
-But at least employees have cash on hand at that point to cover that bill. ↩︎
+Typically options that have a very low (i.e. nominal) strike price and a long-dated expiry (i.e. 10 years), so once options have vested employees can wait until there is a transaction, then exercise them and sell them immediately.
+The tax bill in this case is on the difference between the strike amount and the sale price, which can be substantial.
+But at least employees have cash on hand at that point to cover that expense. ↩︎

 Everywhere else in the world investors expect to pay tax on capital gains.
-And, it’s fine: that just gets priced into valuations and stock option calculations. ↩︎
+And that just gets priced into valuations and stock option calculations. ↩︎